argonne-lcf/balsam/docs/user-guide/batchjob.md

 ```yaml
 sort_by: long_large_first # set this to enable alternative sorting model that starts the longest running and largest node count jobs first
 ```
+Restart the site after changing `settings.yml` for the changes to take effect.

 ## Using the API